Working with spatial data in South Africa

 Contents

-If you’ve done basic spreadsheet editing and used Google Maps then you can create exciting spatial data visualisations on a variety of topics, from land to health service delivery.
+If you’ve done basic spreadsheet editing and used Google Maps then you can create exciting spatial data visualisations on a variety of topics, from to service delivery.

 For any point on a map the location is defined by: